Hurreet72/SentimentAnalysis/README.md

 ## 🏆 Conclusion
 - All models successfully classified sentiment from Amazon reviews
-- Gradient Boosting Classifier achieved the best overall performance
+- Logistic Regression achieved the best overall performance
 - The project demonstrates how ML can automate large-scale customer feedback analysis